onehundredfeet/heapsx/README.md

 - A unified foreign function interface (FFI)

-Currently, the engine targets hashlink only.
+Currently, the engine targets hashlink and HL/C only.
 That could be extended over time, but the low level integrations require hashlink's integration API.